AdityaKobbai/SBA-Loan-Default-Prediction-and-Analysis-Machine-Learning/README.md

 ### Model Tuning

-PerformED hyper parameter tuning for both models.
+Performed hyper parameter tuning for both models.
 - Hyper-parameter tuning.
 The hyper-parameter search space had at least 150 combinations or 150 Optuna trials.
 - To avoid over-fitting and provide reasonable estimate of model performance on hold-out dataset, you will need to split your dataset as following:
     - Train, will be used to train model
     - Validation, will be used to validate model each round of training.
 Not needed if you perform cross-validation.
     - Testing, will be used to provide final performance metrics, used only once on the final model
 - Feature engineering.
-You should add at least two engineered features.
-For example, add feature which is combination of two features.
+For example, added feature which is combination of two features.
 - Calculate probability threshold to maximize F1.

 To simplify scoring, trained single model on provided full dataset with parameters and features found in the Tuning stage.